vaginessa/eladkarako-software-mods/Aria2/README.md

                               Tags: #advanced

  --retry-wait=SEC             Set the seconds to wait between retries.
-                              With SEC > 0, aria2 will retry download when the HTTP server returns 503 response.
+                              With SEC &gt; 0, aria2 will retry download when the HTTP server returns 503 response.

                               Possible Values: 0-600